mysticmind/reversemarkdown-net/README.source.md

 ## Usage

-You can install the package from NuGet using `Install-Package ReverseMarkdown` or clone the repository and built it yourself.
+Install the package from NuGet using `Install-Package ReverseMarkdown` or clone the repository and built it yourself.

 snippet: Usage